-Duyfken Education Program *** BOOKING IS NOW OPENED ***
+Duyfken Education Program *** THE PROGRAM FOR 2018 IS NOW CLOSED ***

 The Duyfken replica sailing ship was built in Fremantle to tell the story of the first European vessel to make landfall with the Australian continent in